TE Connectivity Beats Q2 Earnings Estimates, Sees Growth in Orders Across All Segments

 About TEL

 TE Connectivity plc is a global industrial technology company.
-The Company’s range of connectivity and sensor solutions enable the distribution of power, signal, and data to advance next generation transportation, renewable energy, automated factories, data centers, medical technology, and more.
-The Company operates through two segments: Transportation Solutions and Industrial Solutions.
+The Company's range of connectivity and sensor solutions enable the distribution of power, signal, and data to advance next-generation transportation, energy networks, automated factories, data centers enabling artificial intelligence, and more.
+Its segments include Transportation Solutions and Industrial Solutions.
 Transportation Solutions segment includes its automotive, commercial transportation, and sensor businesses.
-The Industrial Solutions segment includes its aerospace, defense, and marine; medical; energy; digital data networks, and automation and connected living businesses.
-Its services and training include 3D Printing For Production (3D4P), Backshells Prototyping - BIT Workx, Electrical Installation Trainings, HarnWare Software, Machine Tooling Service & Repair, Medical Device Design Services, Microfluidic Devices and THE ACADEMY - Automotive Webinars.
+The Industrial Solutions segment includes digital data networks; automation and connected living; aerospace, defense, and marine, and energy.
+Its services and training include 3D Printing for Production (3D4P), Backshells Prototyping - BIT Workx, Electrical Installation Trainings, HarnWare Software, Machine Tooling Service & Repair, Medical Device Design Services, Microfluidic Devices, THE ACADEMY - Automotive Webinars, and Sensor Manufacturing Services.

 About the author